 If you’re a weekend golf player, the idea of being a professional caddy probably has crossed your mind at least once.
 In your mind, this job is probably an easy one since, hey, it involves hanging out on a golf course, day after day, week after week.
 Beats working in a cubby hole in some forgotten office somewhere, right?
 Not so fast, buddy.
 First of all, playing golf is one thing, helping out the guys who play golf is another.
 While you might just be suffering from the symptoms of cabin fever since you’re holed up in your office staring out the window daydreaming of an escape, the reality of working as a golf caddy is not nearly as funny or as adventurous as Caddyshack.
 Working as a golf caddy is harder than most people think.
+Probably not even as hard as the time I had optimizing my site by using their png compressor.
 Way harder.

 The douchebag factor